infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/pause-menu.md

 # Pause Menu

 The pause menu lets you customize your flight by changing Weather, Time and Weight & Balance.
 It also allows you to instantly set your aircraft to be on the runway ready for takeoff or on short final.

-When Flying Online, some features are controlled by the server, such as weather.
-Other features, such as spawning your aircraft on the runway, are not available.
+When Flying Online, some features are controlled by the server and therefore cannot be changed (such as weather).
+In addition, other features, such as spawning your aircraft on the runway, are also not available.